apache/cordova-docs/docs/en/edge/guide/cli/index.md

 in the _www_ folder in the project's subdirectory: the subdirectory will continuously be overwritten by the CLI.

-At this point, if you wish, you can use an IDE such as Eclipse or xCode to open the project you created.
+At this point, if you wish, you can use an IDE such as Eclipse or Xcode to open the project you created.
 However, any edits you make to the project within an SDK affect the derivative set of assets (stored in the `/platforms/` directory), not the original cross-platform source files (the top level `/www/` directory.)